kartik823586/delta-demo/README.md

 # delta-demo
-this is ademo for git and github class
+this is a demo for git and github class